Do you have a rash? Know the difference between common conditions and when it could signal a more serious health concern.

 Rashes are caused by exposure to any number of environmental allergens such as food, weather, sunlight and even stress.

 Many of these can be treated effectively with over-the-counter medications.
 But in some cases, your skin may be telling you that you have a more serious condition.

-“In dermatology we treat a wide variety of rashes from life threatening to simply bothersome,” said Ashley B. Crew, MD, assistant professor in the USC Department of Dermatology at the Keck School of Medicine of USC.
+“In dermatology, we treat a wide variety of rashes, from life-threatening to simply bothersome,” says Ashley B. Crew, MD, a dermatologist at Keck Medicine of USC and assistant professor of clinical dermatology at the Keck School of Medicine of USC.

 Call for an Appointment

 Because skin is the largest organ in the body, it can show signs of an internal disease before the disease shows typical symptoms.

 When a rash is more than a rash